HomieProxy/SupportZen/LIVE_CHAT_API.md

 ## Authentication

-All requests to the Live Chat API must be authenticated.
-The `Authorization` header must contain a Bearer token which is an HMAC-SHA256 hash.
+All requests to the Live Chat API must be authenticated using an HMAC-based Bearer token.
+This ensures that requests are coming from a trusted client application.

-The hash is generated from the user's `email` and a pre-shared secret key.
+The signature is an **HMAC-SHA256** hash generated from two components:
+1. The user's `email` address.
+2. The `CLIENT_API_SECRET_KEY` which is configured in your SupportZen dashboard settings and must be securely stored on your client application's server.

+The client application must generate this hash for each request and include it in the `Authorization` header.
+The SupportZen server will perform the same calculation to verify the request's authenticity.

 **Example Header:**
-`Authorization: Bearer <HMAC_SHA256(email, YOUR_SHARED_SECRET_KEY)>`
+`Authorization: Bearer <HMAC_SHA256(email, YOUR_CLIENT_API_SECRET_KEY)>`

 ---